 "The longer historical perspective – especially that provided by the non-English literature – has been essential," said Duffy, an associate professor in the Department of Ecology and Evolutionary Biology.
 "If not for those papers, we would think that this parasite hadn't been described before and was in need of a name."

 But it already has a name: Blastulidium paedophthorum, coined by biologist C. Pérez when he described it in 1903.
 Bp, the shorthand name favored by Duffy and her colleagues, attacks the developing embryos of Daphnia, the sand grain-size freshwater crustaceans also known as water fleas.

-In a study published in August 2015 in the print edition of Applied and Environmental Microbiology, Duffy and two colleagues connect previous descriptions of the parasite with new information about its ecology and evolutionary history.
+In a study scheduled for August publication in the print edition of Applied and Environmental Microbiology, Duffy and two colleagues connect previous descriptions of the parasite with new information about its ecology and evolutionary history.